Laser hair removal burns or negligence How much compensation can I claim?

 I have been told that I have irreversible damage to my skin following my botched laser hair removal surgery, who do I claim against?

 Depending on the circumstances surrounding the whole procedure process from initially contacting the clinic, to the laser hair removal aftercare, will determine if the clinic is responsible for negligence or if the practitioner themselves.
 We have lots of experience over the years in plastic surgery negligence cases and so if you call us, we can advise and guide you on who to claim from and how to go about it.

-If plastic surgery goes wrong, and it’s down to negligence, then you can make a compensation claim.
-If you would like to claim compensation for botched hair removal surgery, then simply give us a call and we will start the process.
+If your procedure goes wrong and it’s down to negligence, you could be entitled to make laser hair removal negligence claims.
+If you would like to claim compensation for botched hair removal surgery, then simply give us a call and we can get started on the process.
 We have years of experience of claiming compensation and have helped many people get the maximum amount of compensation they deserve.

 Once you have called us, we will give you a free consultancy session to determine the details of your case.
 This gives you the opportunity to ask any questions you may have and also gives us the chance to ask you some questions too so that we can understand exactly what your needs are and so advise you the correct course of action.
 We can even arrange a local medical if required at no extra cost to you.

 Then with your permission, we will proceed with making your claim on a No Win No Fee basis.
 What this means is that you will not be required to pay any legal fees unless your case is a success.

 For more information on laser hair removal negligence claims, please continue reading.

 When making cosmetic surgery claims UK, there are a number of things that you can include such as: